GDSC-ULM/TechXpo/README.md

 - **Play Zone:** VR, 3D Printer, Drones
   Experience hands-on technology and engage with interactive displays.

-- **Project Showcase Zone:** Participants will showcase their projects and work to judges and visitors.
+- **Project Showcase Zone:** Participants will showcase their projects and works to judges and visitors.

 ## Awards and Prizes